 Will I Have to Pay Penalties?

 If you qualify for the program and comply with all the instructions for filing, you will not be subject to failure-to-file, failure-to-pay, or FBAR penalties.

 If your lack of filing was “willful,” meaning you knew you had to file but decided not to, historically your next best option has been the OVDP.
 This program, unfortunately, has been closed as of September 2018.

-- IRS-Criminal Investigation Voluntary Disclosure Program;
+- IRS-Criminal Investigation Voluntary Disclosure Program

-- Delinquent FBAR submission procedures; and
+- Delinquent FBAR submission procedures

-- Delinquent international information return submission procedures.
+- Delinquent international information return submission procedures

-Ready to Catch Up on Taxes?
+Ready to Catch Up on your US Expat Taxes?

 Our expert expat CPAs and IRS Enrolled Agents are on standby, ready to help you through every step of the process to make catching up as stress-free as possible with our Streamlined Filing Package.